 In 2015, the management made the decision to do an exercise to review how reporting efficiency could be increased.
 ESF Agency Flanders at that time did not have a BI architecture.
 The reporting needs were covered by means of the Microsoft Office suite, especially Excel and Access.
 This solution had its limits in terms of maintainability and the processing of large data volumes.
 In addition, each report meant a considerable manual time investment was necessary, which could be avoided with an automated solution.
 The endless combining of information in Access and Excel-sheets also had consequences for the reliability of the information.
 Each manual step increased the risk of errors.

 A data warehouse architecture was chosen in which all data sources could be optimally combined to provide extensive, detailed reporting and ad-hoc analysis.
 A data warehouse has the added advantage of removing the burden of queries performed on the live database which had a significant impact on the application performance.
 The data warehouse layer was built using the Kimball methodology and a number of star schemas were devised.
 These schemas can be easily navigated by business users.
 Star schemas are made up of measured values and dimensions that provide context on the measurement value.
 They are built specifically for reporting which means that previously time consuming queries can be executed much more quickly.
-On top of the data warehouse a number of OLAP cubes were defined, making it easy to do ad-hoc analysis questions.
+On top of the data warehouse a Microsoft SSAS Tabular model was created, making it easy to do ad-hoc analysis questions.

 This data warehouse was constructed with TimeXtender on a Microsoft SQL Server 2014.
 TimeXtender is a tool based on Microsoft SQL Server and greatly simplifies the implementation of ETL.
 TimeXtender supports the agile methodology and the Kimball data warehouse methodology.
 As all metadata that is used to generate the ETL code is stored in a central repository database, it is very easy to make changes, even by users who do not have extensive SQL knowledge.
 By using a drag and drop interface users can easily build star schemes.
 All the code to create the table objects and fill these with data is generated by TimeXtender.
 Out of the box, TimeXtender delivers a project repository, full documentation, version control and a graphical drag and drop user interface.

-As a front end tool, the customer has chosen to temporarily continue to use Microsoft Excel.
-In a later phase, the standard front end tool of the Flemish Government will be used to unlock the data.
+As a front end tool, the customer has chosen to swith to MS PowerBI after temporarily continue to use Microsoft Excel.

 element61 was involved in the ESF project for the following roles and responsibilities, in close collaboration with ICT and business: